What battle commander, when wanting to survey the enemy with his own

 best or most valid conclusions.
-Looking from multiple vantage points is always desirable, and other people, when they are trusted, can serve for this.
+Looking from multiple vantage points is always desirable, and other people, when they are trustworthy, can serve for this.
 When gathering information about an enemy, its activities and territory, there are at least two important aspects: observation from a distance and spying.
 Observation of enemy entrenchment can be done from one's own or from neutral territory.
 That is the safest of the two methods, and can be done from different vantage points or with multiple But mere observation from a distance is limited to what can be implied by what is seen.
-Spying is the way to get into the heart of the enemy's domain and learn much more as plans, intentions, goals, timing, strategy, tactics, vulnerabilities, However, what battle commander would trust and listen to a spy that, when sent
+Spying is the way to get into the heart of the enemy's domain and learn much more goals, timing, strategy, tactics, vulnerabilities, popular support, etc. However, what battle commander would trust and listen to a spy that, when sent